The Man from Laramie: Plot

-Lockhart eventually reveals that he is on the hunt for whomever sold repeating rifles to the Apaches.
-They used the weapons in the cavalry ambush.
-His brother was in the unit, and Lockhart wants revenge.
 As Lockhart is tending Kate's herd one day, Dave decides to run him off his family's land.
 He sneaks up on Lockhart and begins shooting at him.
-Lockhart manages to shoot Dave through the hand.
+Lockhart shoots Dave through the hand.
 When Dave's men surround Lockhart, Dave takes Lockhart's gun and returns the favor, and then rushes off.
 Vic, having finished wrangling some cattle, pursues Dave.
 He catches up to Dave, who is sending smoke signals to the Apache.
 Dave and Vic have already sold 200 additional rifles to the tribe.
 Vic knows the Apache will unleash violence on everyone in the area if they pick up the rifles from their hiding spot.
 He begs Dave to abandon the scheme.
-Dave is in a rage and refuses to see reason.
+Furious, Dave refuses to see reason.
 They struggle, and Vic kills Dave.

 Lockhart is nursing his hand back at Kate's when the Sheriff arrives.
 He is investigating Dave's death and knows about the earlier shootout with Lockhart.
 Alec is convinced that Lockhart is responsible.
 After Dave's funeral, he rides out to confront Lockhart but can only shoot blindly.

 Back at his ranch, Alec is puzzled by a payment for fencing wire that he does not need.
-He starts to fear Dave had disguised his purchase of the rifles, and he goes out looking for them.
+He starts to fear Dave had disguised his purchase of the rifles and goes out looking for them.
 Vic follows and pleads with him not to investigate.
-As they climb the rocky hill where the rifles are stashed, Vic tries to physically restrain Alec, but he accidentally pushes Alec over the hill.
+As they climb the rocky hill where the rifles are stashed, Vic tries to physically restrain Alec, but accidentally pushes Alec over the hill.

 Lockhart finds Alec and brings him to Kate's.
 He tells Lockhart about his son's scheme and where to find the rifles.
 When Lockhart gets to the cache, he finds Vic summoning the Apache.
 He forces Vic at gunpoint to help him shove the rifles off the cliff and destroy them.
 The Apache murder Vic for not fulfilling their contract.

-As Lockhart leaves Coronado, he tells Barbara to "ask anyone where to find Captain Lockhart" if she is ever in Laramie, confirming he was in the U.S. Cavalry.
+While leaving Coronado, Lockhart tells Barbara to "ask anyone where to find Captain Lockhart" if she is ever in Laramie, confirming he was in the U.S. Cavalry.